Dr Ian Bayley

 Role

-I am the Subject Coordinator for all five of our MSc courses: MSc Computing Science, MSc Advanced Computer Science, MSc Computer Science for Cyber Security, MSc Artificial Intelligence and MSc Data Analytics.
-This means I work with the Programme Lead to help ensure the students have the best experience possible on our programmes.
+I am the Subject Coordinator for three of our MSc courses: MSc Computing Science, MSc Advanced Computer Science, MSc Computer Science for Cyber Security.
+This means I work with the Programme Leads to help ensure the students have the best experience possible on our programmes.

 Areas of expertise